Kraft Music Hall (TV series): Taping

 The series in the late 1960s and early 1970s was recorded at the NBC studio in Midwood, Brooklyn, New York, at Avenue M and East 14th Street.
 A show with Rickles was partly taped on Avenue M and the Avenue M station of the BMT subway line, less than two blocks away.

-Country Music Association Awards and Friars Club' roasts
+Country Music Association Awards

-The 1968 telecast of the Country Music Association Awards (the first installment of the CMA Awards to be televised) was presented as an episode of the Kraft Music Hall, as were the earliest telecasts of the Friars' Club roasts, which later became a regular feature of The Dean Martin Show.
+The 1968 telecast of the Country Music Association Awards (the first installment of the CMA Awards to be televised) was presented as an episode of the Kraft Music Hall.